 4. The Divine Comedy

-This entry was posted on 06/19/2012 at 8:04 am and is filed under Whatever with tags anime, books, cowboy bebop, dante's inferno, deadpool, literature, metal gear, movies, shows, video games.
+This entry was posted on 06/19/2012 at 8:04 am and is filed under Top 5 Lists with tags anime, books, cowboy bebop, dante's inferno, deadpool, literature, metal gear, movies, shadow of the colossus, shows, video games.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.